 Truck driver Raj Kishore (50), a resident of Masauli in Barabanki, was killed on the spot.
 The train driver too sustained minor injuries.

-- Thirteen children killed in Uttar Pradesh, train hits van at unmanned railway crossing
+- Five children killed as passenger train rams into school van at unmanned crossing in UP

 “While the truck driver was killed instantly, a few people travelling on the train sustained injuries,” said Pankaj Kumar Singh, PRO for Barabanki SP.